 Examples of an Acceptable Extenuating Circumstance:

 •FHA considers a severe illness or death of a wage earner to be an extenuating circumstance.
 FHA does not recognize divorce, job transfer and inability to sell a home or job loss as an extenuating circumstance.

 •VA may take into account unemployment, prolonged strikes, or medical bills not covered by insurance.
 VA considers divorce with-in your control and not an extenuating circumstance.

-•USDA may consider the loss of a job, delay or reduction in government benefits or other loss of documented income; increased expense due to illness or death.
+•USDA may consider the loss of a job, delay or reduction in government benefits or other loss of documented income, or increased expense due to illness or death.

 FHA loan after a short sale

 • No waiting period if a homeowner was current on the mortgage when the short sale closed;

 • Three (3) year wait if the homeowner was in default at closing;

 • Less than three (3) year wait if the homeowner has re-established good credit and can show extenuating circumstances;